kevin940726/remark-code-import/README.md

 ## Testing

-After installing dependencies with `yarn`, the tests can be run with: `yarn test`
+After installing dependencies with `npm install`, the tests can be run with: `npm test`

 ## License